Kotlin/kotlinx.serialization/docs/topics/create-custom-serializers.md

     > The [`@Contextual`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-contextual/) annotation is a convenient shortcut for using the [`ContextualSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-contextual-serializer/) class, which enables contextual serialization.
     > It is equivalent to using @Serializable(with = ContextualSerializer::class).
-    > Alternatively, you can also apply the [`@UseContextualSerialization`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-use-contextual-serialization/) annotation at the file level to apply contextual serialization across multiple properties in the same file, similar to [how @UseSerializers works]((third-party-classes.md#specify-serializers-for-a-file)).
+    > Alternatively, you can also apply the [`@UseContextualSerialization`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-use-contextual-serialization/) annotation at the file level to apply contextual serialization across multiple properties in the same file, similar to [how @UseSerializers works](third-party-classes.md#specify-serializers-for-a-file).
     >
-    {type="note"}
+    {style="note"}

 3. Create a [`SerializersModule`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-serializers-module/) using the [`SerializersModule {}`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-serializers-module.html) builder function.
 Use the [`contextual()`]((https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/contextual.html)) function to apply the custom serializer for contextual serialization.

     > Without the `SerializersModule`, a `SerializationException` is thrown during the serialization or deserialization of contextually annotated types.
     >
-    {type="note"}
+    {style="note"}

 4. Create a `Json` instance and pass the `SerializersModule` to the [`serializersModule`]((https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-builder/serializers-module.html)) property.
 This ensures that the correct contextual serializer is used for serialization.

-    > For more information about configuring a Json instance, see the [JSON configuration](serialization-json-configuration.md) section.
+    > For more information about configuring a Json instance, see [JSON configuration](serialization-json-configuration.md).
     >
-    {type="tip"}
+    {style="tip"}

 Let's look at an example: